scaleway/terraform-scaleway-vpc-module/examples/simple/README.md

 # Simple VPC

-Configuration in this directory creates set of VPC resources which may be sufficient for development environment.
+Configuration in this directory creates a set of VPC resources which may be sufficient for development environment.

 There is a public, private subnet and DHCP server created per availability zone.